Netflix lost the best picture battle, but its war with Hollywood is just getting started

 “Remember the rat experiments.
 In the absence of prolonged electric shock, rats experience the same neurological state as euphoria," the executive said.
 "Ratings declines and Netflix’s assault equal nonstop electric shocks."

-Netflix was still a major force at the Oscars, picking up three honors for "Roma" — directing, cinematography, foreign-language film — and a fourth for best documentary short.
-But more crucially, Netflix and other leading streaming platforms — Amazon and Hulu, plus established titans looking to replicate their innovations, such as Disney and WarnerMedia — still pose an existential threat to age-old business models.
+Netflix was still a decisive presence at the Oscars, picking up three major honors for "Roma" — directing, cinematography, foreign-language film — and a fourth for best documentary short.
+But more crucially, Netflix and other leading streaming platforms — Amazon and Hulu, plus old-school titans looking to replicate their innovations, such as Disney and WarnerMedia — still pose an existential threat to age-old business models.

 "It doesn't really matter that 'Roma' didn't win best picture," said Tom Rogers, the former chief executive of the digital video recorder company TiVo.
 "Netflix has unleashed the power of a new business model that will be with us for a long time."